Back to guidesFuneral costs and pricing

 The ACT has no mandatory pricing disclosure law.
 There is no equivalent of the NSW Funeral Information Standard.
 ACT funeral directors are not required to publish pricing online.

-White Lady (Tuggeranong) publishes some pricing, likely influenced by the NSW Funeral Information Standard given proximity to the NSW border.
+White Lady (Tuggeranong) publishes some pricing.
 Salvos and Willed publish national pricing covering the ACT.
 Independent ACT providers do not publish pricing online.

-Request itemised quotes from local providers.
-Without published independent pricing, the only way to gauge the local market is to call.
-Ask for line-by-line breakdowns.
+Itemised quotes.
+With little published independent pricing in the ACT, the practical way to gauge the local market is to call and ask for line-by-line breakdowns.

-Check Lovell Meizer Funerals.
-This independent provider operates in both Goulburn (NSW) and the ACT region, with published pricing of $3,200 to $3,500 for direct cremation.
-Their proximity to the ACT may provide an alternative to Canberra-based providers.
+Nearby regional providers.
+Lovell Meizer Funerals, an independent operating in both Goulburn (NSW) and the ACT region, publishes pricing of $3,200 to $3,500 for direct cremation.
+Providers near the ACT border sit alongside Canberra-based providers as options.

-Direct cremation is the highest-impact cost decision.
-The gap between direct cremation ($2,500 to $3,587) and the ACT's average reported burial cost ($20,310) is enormous.
-If the family does not specifically require burial, cremation is substantially less expensive.
+Direct cremation versus burial.
+The gap between direct cremation (from around $2,599 with a national provider) and the ACT's average reported burial cost ($20,310, 2023 survey) is large.
+Where the family does not specifically require burial, cremation is generally the less expensive option.

 Frequently asked questions